 Uber and other rideshare apps changed the face of the transportation industry when they broke out onto the scene.
 People no longer had to hail cabs, wait for buses, take trains or just derive themselves if they had someplace to be—Uber offered another option, and a cost-effective option it was.
 With people now able to easily hire a designated driver, they could enjoy a night out on the town enjoying cocktails with friends without having to worry about how they could get home safely.
 However, although Uber and other ridesharing companies screen their contract-working drivers’ records prior to hiring them on, a clean driving record does not guarantee a safe driver.
 Accidents can and do frequently happen with Uber, and when they do they can leave pain and suffering in their wake.
-If you would like to talk to an Uber accident lawyer in Raytown about the injuries you sustained in an Uber-related incident and how you can build a legal case against the party liable for your injuries, contact Mayer & Rosenberg, P.C. today.
+If you would like to talk to an Uber accident lawyer about the injuries you sustained in an Uber-related incident and how you can build a legal case against the party liable for your injuries, contact Mayer & Rosenberg, P.C. today.

 Generally, statistics on road crashes are published by government agencies or similar entities such as the National Highway Traffic Safety Administration or the Federal Motor Carrier Safety Administration.
 However, no such statistics specific to Uber or other ridesharing services exist.
 However, the Taxicab, Limousine & Paratransit Association (TLPA) has been keeping tabs on Uber-related incidents, including deaths and injuries.
 According to their tally, more than 50 people have died in rideshare-related incidents to date.